-Moxian, Inc. provides an 'online-to-offline' (O2O) commerce platform, Moxian+, to connect businesses with consumers.
-The Moxian+ User App for consumers allows consumers to take advantage of coupons rewards and social networking.
-For businesses, they are equipped with the Moxian+ Business App that allows them to create a profile, communicate with customers, or manage special offers and advertising.
+Moxian, Inc. (NASDAQ: MOXC) provides an 'online-to-offline' (O2O) commerce platform, Moxian, to connect businesses with consumers.
+The Moxian User App for consumers allows consumers to take advantage of coupons rewards and social networking.
+For businesses, they are equipped with the Moxian Business App that allows them to create a profile, communicate with customers, or manage special offers and advertising.

 Mobile devices are changing the intersection of online and offline consumer experiences.
 In China, where smartphones and advanced cellular networks have achieved the highest penetration rates in the world, O2O strategies have quickly taken root.
 According to VentureBeat, a media resource on digital commerce, China is the clear world leader in O2O, with sales related to this type of platform growing at 25% per year.

 O2O strategies are particularly suitable for consumer goods such as food and beverage, personal services such as beauty salons and fitness, or entertainment such as movies and concerts.
 While it is possible to find and order these products and services online, consumption is entirely offline and in the real world.
 The ability to leverage an O2O platform for exposure to interested consumers could be quite appealing.
 This is true even more for merchants in China metropolitan areas, where congestion frustrates both merchants and consumers.

 Accordingly, Moxian is targeting small-size to medium-size businesses in the largest metropolitan areas in China.
 The company launched the Moxian platform first in Shenzhen and Beijing, deploying a direct sales team of 26 people with plans to expand to a force of 100 by year-end 2016.
 Shanghai and Guangzhou are also on Moxian's target list.